Last Updated on September 4, 2024

 Creating a new branch using the command line

-It’s possible to do almost anything in GitHub using the command line… And creating a new branch is not an exception.
+It’s possible to do almost anything in GitHub using the command line, and the command prompt is a key tool for executing Git commands.
+Creating a new branch is not an exception.
 This approach is both simple to use and has no significant drawbacks.
-Hovewer, you should remember that if you use it locally, other users won’t see your modification until you push it to the remote branch.
+However, you should remember that if you use it locally, other users won’t see your modification until you push it to the remote branch.
 Thus, your “new” version of the GitHub repo can become too different from the master copy, the existing branch.

 So, here is the way to create a new branch via the command line: